typeworld/typeworld/Lib/typeWorld/referenceServer/README.md

 This server implementation provides a thorough example of the logic of how to output data, most importantly for the `installableFonts` command.
 The same logic may not apply for your own cause.
 For instance, this reference server announces access to free/non-restricted fonts (YanoneKaffeesatz-Thin) when no userID is supplied in the access URL.
 Otherwise, when a userID is given (which indicates access to commercial or otherwise restricted fonts), it will look up in the `preferences.plist` whether the non-restricted fonts shall be included, too.
 But this may not work for you.
 Instead, you could annouce non-restricted fonts under a modified URL that includes a parameter describing access to free fonts (e.g. &freefonts=true) and only then including the non-restricted fonts.

+Therefore, this server *may* be used as is, but you may also want to adjust it to your needs.
+Then, it’ll just serve as a *reference*, as the title suggests.

 Its web server is based on Flask, which you can install with pip:

 `pip install flask`